Tax Preparation Help

 • Diesel fuel or kerosene meeting the dyeing requirements (described earlier) is blended with any other liquid (other than diesel fuel or kerosene) that contains the type and amount of dye required to meet the dyeing requirements.

 • The alteration or attempted alteration occurs in an exempt area of Alaska.
-See Sale or use in Alaska, later.
+See Removal for sale or use in Alaska, later.

 • Diesel fuel or kerosene meeting the dyeing requirements (described earlier) is blended with diesel fuel or kerosene not meeting the dyeing requirements and the blending occurs as part of a nontaxable use (other than export), discussed later.